GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% Aside %}

-This is an in-progress version of FLEDGE for early testing.
+This is an in-progress version of Protected Audience API for early testing.
 It shouldn't be considered complete or indicative of the final implementation.
-FLEDGE progress and status are discussed in the regular WICG meetings.
+Protected Audience API progress and status are discussed in the regular WICG meetings.

-The [Privacy Sandbox timeline](https://privacysandbox.com/timeline) provides implementation timing for FLEDGE and other Privacy Sandbox proposals.
+The [Privacy Sandbox timeline](https://privacysandbox.com/timeline) provides implementation timing for Protected Audience API and other Privacy Sandbox proposals.

 {% endAside %}

 ## Supported features

-FLEDGE behind feature flags in Chromium is a first experiment to test the following features of the FLEDGE proposal:
+Protected Audience API behind feature flags in Chromium is a first experiment to test the following features of the Protected Audience API proposal:

 -  **Interest groups**: stored by the browser, with associated metadata to configure ad bidding and rendering.